-We begin with a literature review of internationalization from emerging markets, after which we highlight our conceptual framework.
-This section ends by showing the relevance of combining the two theoretical strands of literature concerning the objective at hand.
-In the next section, the method of research is presented with an emphasis on the case study and its relevance in conjunction with the gathering and analysis of the qualitative data.
-Following this, the longitudinal case study is presented of the SME in Ghana and its entry into the U.S. market.
+We begin with a conceptual literature review of internationalization from emerging markets, after which we highlight our conceptual framework using a managerial network approach combined with effectuation theory.
+This section ends by showing the relevance of joining these two theoretical strands of literature concerning the objective at hand.
+In the next section, the method of research is presented with an emphasis on the case study and its relevance in conjunction with the gathering and analysis of the qualitative processual data.
+Following this, the longitudinal empirical case study is presented of the SGEL-SME in Ghana and its entry into the U.S. Market.
 In the final sections, we analyze the unfolding internationalization process as a joint networking and effectuation process and conclude with a section on the key findings, limitation, and implications.